WILD GAME PROCESSING

 3-DAY PICKUP POLICY:

 You have 3 business days of which we are open to pick up your animal.
-If you do not pick up your animal within that period a $20.00 per day storage fee will apply.
+If you do not pick up your animal within that period, a $10.00 per day storage fee will apply.

 DO’S & DON’TS OF WILD GAME